Nucor (NYSE:NUE) Releases Quarterly Earnings Results, Misses Estimates By $0.14 EPS

-Nucor (NYSE:NUE – Get Free Report) released its quarterly earnings results on Monday.
-The basic materials company reported $3.46 earnings per share for the quarter, missing analysts’ consensus estimates of $3.60 by ($0.14), RTT News reports.
-Nucor had a return on equity of 21.42% and a net margin of 13.03%.
-The business had revenue of $8.14 billion for the quarter, compared to analysts’ expectations of $8.26 billion.
-During the same quarter in the prior year, the company posted $4.45 earnings per share.
-The business’s revenue for the quarter was down 6.6% compared to the same quarter last year.
+Nucor (NYSE:NUE – Get Free Report) issued its earnings results on Monday.
+The basic materials company reported $3.46 earnings per share (EPS) for the quarter, missing the consensus estimate of $3.60 by ($0.14), RTT News reports.
+The firm had revenue of $8.14 billion during the quarter, compared to analyst estimates of $8.26 billion.
+Nucor had a net margin of 13.03% and a return on equity of 21.42%.
+The company’s revenue for the quarter was down 6.6% on a year-over-year basis.
+During the same quarter last year, the business posted $4.45 earnings per share.
 Nucor updated its Q2 guidance to below $3.46 EPS.

 Nucor Announces Dividend

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 10th.
-Shareholders of record on Thursday, March 28th will be paid a $0.54 dividend.
+Investors of record on Thursday, March 28th will be paid a $0.54 dividend.
+The ex-dividend date of this dividend is Wednesday, March 27th.
 This represents a $2.16 dividend on an annualized basis and a yield of 1.13%.
-The ex-dividend date of this dividend is Wednesday, March 27th.
-Nucor’s dividend payout ratio is currently 12.01%.
+Nucor’s dividend payout ratio (DPR) is 12.01%.

 Insider Activity at Nucor

-NUE has been the topic of several analyst reports.
-UBS Group initiated coverage on shares of Nucor in a report on Tuesday, January 16th.
-They issued a “buy” rating and a $210.00 target price on the stock.
-Citigroup upgraded Nucor from a “neutral” rating to a “buy” rating and increased their price objective for the company from $180.00 to $240.00 in a report on Wednesday, March 13th.
-StockNews.com upgraded Nucor from a “hold” rating to a “buy” rating in a research note on Wednesday, April 10th.
-Finally, JPMorgan Chase & Co. increased their price target on shares of Nucor from $180.00 to $195.00 and gave the company a “neutral” rating in a research note on Tuesday, April 16th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $192.83.
+NUE has been the subject of several research analyst reports.
+Citigroup upgraded Nucor from a “neutral” rating to a “buy” rating and lifted their target price for the stock from $180.00 to $240.00 in a research note on Wednesday, March 13th.
+JPMorgan Chase & Co. upped their price target on shares of Nucor from $180.00 to $195.00 and gave the company a “neutral” rating in a research note on Tuesday, April 16th.
+StockNews.com upgraded shares of Nucor from a “hold” rating to a “buy” rating in a research report on Wednesday, April 10th.
+Finally, UBS Group initiated coverage on Nucor in a research note on Tuesday, January 16th.
+They set a “buy” rating and a $210.00 target price on the stock.
+Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $192.83.

 Nucor Corporation engages in manufacture and sale of steel and steel products.
 It operates in three segments: steel mills, steel products, and raw materials.
 The Steel Mills segment produces hot-rolled, cold-rolled, and galvanized sheet steel products; plate steel products; wide-flange beams, beam blanks, and H-piling and sheet piling structural steel products; bar steel products, such as blooms, billets, concrete reinforcing and merchant bars, and engineered special bar quality products; and engages in the steel trading and rebar distribution businesses.